 - The Jewellers Mall - 625 S Hill Street.

 - New York Jewelers Exchange - 629 S Hill Street.

 - St Vincent Jewelry Center - 640 - 650 S Hill St.

-- (100 Citadel Drive) - This is the only factory outlet retail mall within the city limits.
+(The) Citadel Factory Outlet - This is the only factory outlet retail mall within the city limits.
 It's a fairly large outdoor shopping complex with most top names in retail clothing, books and other items.
 You can also stop for lunch or a snack at the Citadel Cafes food court.
-There is adequate parking behind the stores, or you can take Metro Local Line 62 from 6th and Flower (near 7th Street Metro Station - other routes exist.
-See metro.net to find a route closer to your starting point.)
+There is adequate parking behind the stores, or you can take a Metro bus from downtown L.A. (see metro.net to find a route)

 Plaza West Covina - Over 190 stores, located near the I-10 freeway between downtown Los Angeles and Pomona.
 This mall hosts department stores, boutique shops, restaurants, services and more.